John Moore/Getty Images

 BAJO CHIQUITO: Left: Migrants camp in the village while they prepare to continue north.
 Right: Panamanian authorities transport migrants to a reception center, where they are offered temporary housing and basic services.
 Luis Acosta/AFP/Getty Images, Ivan Pisarenko/AFP/Getty Images

 But to get to the United States, migrants have to cross half a dozen more borders, where they face the risk of being stopped or deported.
-Even if they reach the southern U.S. border—a journey of roughly 2,500 miles over Central America alone—many are turned away or expelled back to their home countries.
+Even if they reach the southern U.S. border—a journey of roughly 2,500 miles (4,023 kilometers) from Central America—many are turned away or expelled back to their home countries.
 In April 2023, U.S. officials announced they had struck a deal with Colombia and Panama to shut down the Darién Gap route; the proposed sixty-day plan was pitched as part of a broader effort to stem an expected surge in illegal migration at the U.S.-Mexico border.
 As part of the plan launched in June, Panama’s government will dedicate some 1,200 immigration agents, border police, and naval air service members to combat transnational organized crime in the jungle.

 A family from Haiti is crossing the Rio Grande at night, reaching the border wall separating Mexico from the U.S.